TykTechnologies/tyk-demo/README.md

 ### Scaling the solution

-Run the `add-gateway.sh` script to create a new Gateway instance.
+Run the `scripts/add-gateway.sh` script to create a new Gateway instance.
 It will behave like the existing `tyk-gateway` container as it will use the same configuration.
 The new Gateway will be mapped on a random port, to avoid collisions.

 ## SSO Dashboard